 Paul, Director at Logicearth, talks about what he’s most looking forward to at #LT19UK and shares his predicted hot topics...

-'Learning in the flow of work' is a concept where learners can easily access answers or short pieces of learning content that will help them to do their jobs at the point of need.
-Learning in the flow drives productivity,..
+'Learning in the flow of work' is a concept where learners can easily and quickly access answers or short pieces of learning content that will help them to do their jobs, at the point of need.
+The phrase was coined by..

 Our Learning Experience Designers (aka the artist formerly known as 'Instructional Designers') have been instant messaging again.
 This time it’s Niamh and David talking about spaced repetition (aka spaced learning or..

 The landscape of learning has changed dramatically, with most workplace learning happening on the job rather than through formal courses.
 Knowing this, our expert Learning Experience Designers (LxDs) tap into the hidden..

 This blog will help you demand better quality eLearning from your eLearning provider.
 It saddens me and makes me a little angry that I am still writing blog posts about raising the bar in eLearning.
 I’ve been in this..